Colocasia

 elephant ears, taro, cocoyam, dasheen, eddoe

-Colocasia is a of herbaceous plants in the Araceae, to Southeast Asia and the Indian subcontinent.
+Colocasia is a of herbaceous plants in the Araceae, native to Southeast Asia and the Indian subcontinent.
 The genus includes the economically important C. esculenta (taro), widely cultivated for its edible corms and leaves across tropical and subtropical regions.
 Plants are characterized by large sagittate leaves and reproduce primarily through underground corms and rhizomes.
 Several species have become naturalized beyond their native range, with C. esculenta recognized as in wetland along the Gulf Coast of the United States.

 Identification

-Colocasia are distinguished from similar large-leaved Araceae by their sagittate (arrowhead-shaped) leaves with the lobes downward, and by their herbaceous growth from a prominent corm positioned at or just below the soil surface.
+Colocasia are distinguished from similar large-leaved Araceae by their sagittate (arrowhead-shaped) leaves with the basal lobes pointing downward, and by their herbaceous growth from a prominent corm positioned at or just below the soil surface.
 The genus differs from Xanthosoma, which has leaves with basal lobes pointing outward or upward and often produces an upright trunk, and from Caladium, which typically has smaller, more colorful and variably patterned leaves.
-Colocasia leaves are generally larger (20–150 cm long) and less than those of Caladium.
+Colocasia leaves are generally larger (20–150 cm long) and less variegated than those of Caladium.

 Images